NicklasVraa/LiX/readme.md

 \hhh{...} % Numbered heading.
 Level three.
 % etc...
 ```
+The regular commands, like `\chapter` and `section` can still be used along with their starred counterparts.

 ### Formatting <a name="formatting"></a>
 These command names were chosen to ensure that the readability of the source code is minimally affected.